 - From the menu bar Click on Company and select ‘Set Up Users.

 - Add a user and grant permission for accessing QuickBooks modules.

-- Buy license for each computer that will access the QuickBooks database.
+- Buy a license for each computer that will access the QuickBooks database.

 - Install the licensed version of QuickBooks and verify if the database can be accessed.

 Hope you are all sorted with your problem, but if there is still something creating issues and you still don’t know how to network QuickBooks then ask for help.
-If you have any further queries, please contact us at our QuickBooks Technical support to resolve the issues.
+If you have any further queries, please contact us at our QuickBooks Consultant to resolve the issues.